 For the Stock Exchange’s expansion, two buildings were razed in the winter and spring of 1954-55.
 Demolished were the twenty story Commercial Cable Building (built 1897) at 20 Broad Street and the adjoining fifteen story Blair Building (built 1903) at 24 Broad Street.
 The Cable Building went down with a fight from the building itself.
 It took over six months to demolish.

 Among the biggest obstacles that the Drachman Demolition Company faced were the walls of the building, which were two and a half feet thick.
 When the architects George Edward Harding and William T. Gooch were planning the Cable Building, steel columns were just coming into use.
 The architects were unsure of how much steel they would need to hold up the building.
-They builders used round Phoenix columns which contain four to eight steel sections joined by half inch filler plates.
-These over-strengthened types of columns had been obsolete for fifty years.
-The ironworkers taking down the columns had use blowtorches to laboriously sever each joint.
-The wreckers also encountered Rosendale cement a mixture that hadn’t been used in twenty-five years and the toughest to demolish.
-One worker said he’d “rather go through granite.”
+The builders used round Phoenix columns which contain four to eight steel sections joined by half inch filler plates.
+By the 1950s these over-strengthened types of columns had been obsolete for fifty years.
+The ironworkers taking down the columns had to resort to blowtorches to laboriously sever each joint.
+The wreckers also encountered Rosendale cement, a cement mixture that hadn’t been used in twenty-five years.
+In terms of difficulty to demolish one worker said he’d “rather go through granite.”

 The narrow streets surrounding the building itself made removal of the debris and scrap materials extremely difficult.
 The new building that went up, completed in March 1957, was the twenty-seven story General Utilities and Realty Corporation Building.

 You knew the assault on classic Manhattan buildings was on full throttle and the battle lost when the seven story Produce Exchange Building across from Bowling Green came down in 1957.
 The Produce Exchange was replaced by an undistinguished Emory Roth designed thirty story skyscraper built by Uris Brothers.
-Why would uniqueness be replaced by blandness?
+So, why does bland replace unique?